nguyenhoanglam/rn-auto-scale-image/README.md

 This component is based on React Native's `Image` but can scale its width or height automatically to keep the image's aspect ratio.
 It is useful when we don't know the aspect ratio in advance but want to display the entire image and limit it only by width or height.

+The loading and fallback components are also available to be displayed depending on the loading state.

 ## Installation

 #### Using Yarn